AMD-65: Availability in the United States

 Many AMD-65s were exported to the United States and sold in kit form following the destruction of the receiver, which legally rendered the weapon to the status of a non-firearm.
 In order to be legally reassembled, the parts must be rebuilt on a US-made receiver which lacks the provisions for certain parts which would make it capable of automatic fire.

 In its original short-barreled form the completed weapon is regulated as a "short-barreled rifle" (SBR) under the National Firearms Act in the United States.
 The addition of a permanently attached barrel extension of the correct length will render the firearm legal for general use, subject to additional stipulations.
 These include a certain number of US-made parts in the finished rifle.

 This count is required in order to comply with U.S.C.
 922 (r); a statute which regulates imported rifles with certain features that the BATFE defines as not being suitable for sporting purposes.

 Some individuals choose to build AMD-65s without a buttstock, thus legally classifying the resulting new firearm as a "pistol" and eliminating the need for a muzzle extension (as well as the parts for 922r compliance).

 However, this route requires the removal of the forward grip, unless the gun is registered under the NFA as an "AOW" (any other weapon) or has an overall length greater than 26 in.

 In summary, the semi-automatic version of the AMD-65, when re-manufactured as detailed above, is now legal for civilian use in most states.

-Use by foreign military and private security companies

-The AMD-65 has been exported to the West Bank and Gaza, as well as in Afghanistan.
-An increasing number of western security forces, including contract employees of the former private military company Blackwater Worldwide (now known as "Academi") who are serving in the latter two countries, use highly modified AMD-65s rather than conventional 5.56mm based carbines and rifles.

-The combination of a larger caliber and shorter size provides better penetration during short range combat.
-The metal front handguard lends itself well to a relatively easy refit with multiple picatinny rails/MIL-STD-1913 rails, allowing red-dot optics, tactical lights and other accessories to be easily attached then used.
-The wire buttstock rod can be reshaped to load 75-round RPK drum magazines with ease even with the stock folded, and the weapon's internal mechanism can be tuned with aftermarket recoil dampers for smoother behaviour in full-auto mode.